-Objectives: The course provides students with the basic econometric knowledge and skills used understanding of Human Resources Management.
+Objectives: The course provides students with the basic econometric knowledge and skills used

+Class Participation and Discussion 20% Assignment(s) 40% Examination 40% understanding of Human Resources Management.
 The compatibility of the productive utilisation of people in achieving an organisation's objectives and the satisfaction of employee needs will be emphasised.
 The course will focus on current issues and trends as they relate to Hong Kong and the Asia Pacific region.